xak2000/nomad/website/source/docs/schedulers.html.md

 Systems jobs are intended to run until explicitly stopped either by an operator or [preemption].
-If a system task exits it is considered a failure and handled according to the job's [restart] stanza; system jobs do not have rescheduling.
+If a system task exits it is considered a failure and handled according to the job's [restart] block; system jobs do not have rescheduling.

 [Borg]: https://research.google.com/pubs/pub43438.html
 [Sparrow]: https://cs.stanford.edu/~matei/papers/2013/sosp_sparrow.pdf